petrspelos/Amnesia-code-standard/README.md

 ### Preloading sound and particle systems

-The Amnesia engine has to read and parse `.snt` and `.ps` file, this procedure usually takes longer than a game's tick.
+The Amnesia engine has to read and parse `.snt` and `.ps` files, this procedure usually takes longer than a game's tick.
 This results in a small stutter whenever these files are used.

-To get rid of this stutter, a `PreloadSound` and `PreloadParticleSystem` calls need to be made in one of the entry methods.
+To get rid of this stutter, a `PreloadSound` and `PreloadParticleSystem` calls need to be executed in one of the entry methods.

-Usually a new function is created containing all of the preload calls.
-This function is usually called `Preload`.
+Commonly a new function called `Preload` is created containing all of the preload calls.

 ```cs
 void Preload()